0xPolygon/kurtosis-cdk/docs/edit-contracts.md

    zkevm_agglayer_image: ghcr.io/agglayer/agglayer-rs:main
 ```

 Optional: by default, your devnet disables fancy dashboards.
-If you want to view your devnet from a fancy dashboard such as Grafana then open the file `params.yml` and ensure that `deploy_observability` is set to `true`.
+If you want to view your devnet from a fancy dashboard such as Grafana then open the file `params.yml` and ensure that `args.additional_services` includes `"prometheus_grafana"`.

 Spin up your devnet!
 Just as before, move to the root directory of the repo `kurtosis-cdk` and run